tu-darmstadt-ros-pkg/legged_locomotion_library/README.md

 The l3 framework also consists of a generic 3D world modeling generator that supplies the footstep planner with finding suitable paths and foot contacts in challenging terrain.
 It uses the same modular plugin approach to enable individual processing pipelines and outputs.
 This makes this terrain model generator framework also suitable for perception and mapping tasks without using the footstep planner.

-**Note:** All of the above examples are configured to optionally run with a 3D terrain model.
+**Note:** All of the above footstep planning examples are configured to optionally run with a 3D terrain model.
 Therefore, you can always run the terrain model generator in addition to the footstep planner.
 The footstep planner uses the provided 3D data but assumes a flat world if no data is available.

 CUDA support is work in progress.